Terrariums-org/api-rest/README.md

 ## Description

-If you want to start the project, create a new file called ".dev.env" with the following variables
+If you want to start the project: create a new file called ".dev.env" with the following variables

 ```bash
 # secretword jwt